weavejester/ring-jetty-component/README.md

    :headers {"Content-Type" "text/plain"}
    :body    "Hello World"})

+(def app
+  {:handler handler})

 (def http-server
-  (jetty-server {:handler handler, :port 3000}))
+  (jetty-server {:app app, :port 3000}))
 ```

+The `:app` option can either be a bare map, or another component
+record.
+It must contain the key `:handler`.

-The `:handler` and `:port` options are mandatory.
-All other options
-are passed back to the Ring Jetty adapter, except for `:join?`, which
+All other options are passed to the ring to the Ring Jetty adapter,
-is always false.
-This guarantees the component doesn't block the
+except for `:join?`, which is always false.
+This guarantees the
-running thread.
+component doesn't block the running thread.

 This server can be started using `component/start`: